GarhomLee/LeetCode/README.md

 1253.
 Reconstruct a 2-Row Binary Matrix
 1282.
 Group the People Given the Group Size They Belong To 1386.
 Cinema Seat Allocation
+1414.
+Find the Minimum Number of Fibonacci Numbers Whose Sum Is K

 ### Divide & Conquer
 315. Count of Smaller Numbers After Self